 Questions? please contact Madeleine Crew (Access and Instructional Support Technician).
 Please ensure that all requests are issued to the Library as soon as possible - some alternate format requests may take longer to process than others due to issues with the publisher, physical state of the resource and/or copyright

-In-person research services are available during regular library hours (not applicable during campus closure).
-Students may contact staff with research questions through email, by phone or through online chat.
+Virtual research services are available during regular library hours through our online chat service.
+Students may also contact staff with research questions through email, by phone or through online chat.
 For those who require more in-depth assistance, one-on-one consultations may be booked with your faculty liaison librarian.

 Students may also ask about the accessibility of Library databases.
 Library staff are able to pull data from assessment reports using the Library Eresources Accessibility Portal (LEAP) which assesses the accessibility of library databases.
 We can look at the report to determine if the database is screen reader friendly and if assistive technology works with library databases.
 For assessment reports and questions about LEAP, please contact Madeleine Crew